Maps

 Using .deepEquals()

-is very important in cases where a map comes from the third-party source that doesn’t provide any guarantees about the serialization layout.
+is very important in cases where a map comes from a third-party source that doesn’t provide any guarantees about the serialization layout.
 For one such example, consider the following code:

 // First map, with long labelsconst m1 = beginCell() .storeUint(2, 2) // long label .storeUint(8, 4) // key length .storeUint(1, 8) // key .storeBit(true) // value .endCell();